delphicventurescode/Discussion_with_MichaelWitzel/README.md

 Some discussion points with Michael Witzel -- not yet communicated to him

-THIS PERSPECTIVE IS FROM THE POV OF CYBER-FORENSICS, an area I have had the occassion to gain expertise in
+THIS PERSPECTIVE IS FROM THE POV OF Law (really, CYBER-FORENSICS, an area I have had the occassion to gain expertise in)
 ====================================================

 Michael Witzel was basically subjected to a lot of trouble by the CAPEEM people.
 Now, there might be another lawsuit.
 (All a total waste of everyone's productive time, if u ask me.)/1/3/